-Climate Change and Forests
+Climate change and oceans

 Forests are vitally important as they soak up carbon dioxide, the main greenhouse gas responsible for global warming, and help regulate the world’s climate.
 They’re also home to countless plant and animal species.
 We’re working with communities, local governments and businesses to ensure the world’s forests are protected.

-How forests are effected by climate change
+How forests are affected by climate change

 Impacts vary in different kinds of forests.
 Sub-Arctic boreal forests are likely to be particularly badly affected, with tree lines gradually retreating north as temperatures rise.
 In tropical forests such as the Amazon, where there’s abundant biodiversity, even modest levels of climate change can cause high levels of extinction.